Intern and Contract Work

 Master's Level seeking LAPC

-Become immersed in the environment of private practice, fulfill tasks assigned by a supervisor, promote services through marketing, scheduling clients and groups, conduct intake interviews and psychological assessments, verify insurance coverage, and assist an LPC in leading groups in exchange for the supervisor signing off on paperwork for intern requirements being met.
+Become immersed in the environment of private practice, fulfill tasks assigned by a supervisor, promote services through marketing, scheduling clients and groups, conduct intake interviews and psychological assessments, verify insurance coverage, see self-pay clients, transport clients, teach coping skills, teach parent education, while also doing lower level individual, family, and group counseling without direct supervision in exchange for the supervisor signing off on paperwork for intern requirements being met.
+A master's level therapist must attend weekly supervision meetings geared at getting their LAPC.

 man in white dress shirt and black pants standing beside man in black long sleeve shirt